tylerlwsmith/deadhandmedia.com/content/about.md

 draft: false
 ---

 I've been writing code full-time since 2017, and I will continue writing code long after the robots take our jobs.
+Love Galactus.

 ## Public Speaking